heavyai/heavydb/docs/source/execution/optimizer.rst

 Eliminate Dead Columns
 ----------------------

 Intermediate projection nodes may sometimes load more inputs than are actually required by subsequent nodes.
-In OmniSciDB, each projection node input is loaded into memory and projected through as an output target.
+In OmniSciDB, each projection node input is loaded into memory and projected through as an output :term:`target`.
 The dead columns elimination step ensures that only columns that are be used in subsequent projections are loaded into memory.
 As an example, consider the following table and query:

 .. code-block:: sql